-With increased security after peace in Afghanistan, Pakistan is rediscovering its lost charms and finding its place in the list of "must-see" destinations in a travel magazine and news clips across the world.
+With increased security after peace in Afghanistan, Pakistan is rediscovering its lost charms and finding its place in the list of “must-see” destinations in travel magazines and news clips across the world.
 With high growth rates and tremendous improvements in road networks, Central Asia will be the next frontier for adventure travellers and people seeking unique travel experiences.

 Hitchhiking is not the safest way to travel in the country.
 The transport is quite cheap.
 For instance, a 24-hour bus trip from Karachi to Kaghan will cost around $25.
 Local transport within the cities is also very cheap.
-However, you will need to get used to jumping the queue and forcing your way into an already packed van or bus.
+However, you will need to get used to jumping the queue and forcing your way into an already-packed van or bus.
 The introduction of Metro buses across the country is a new addition to transport in the cities.
 The buses, however, can be packed during peak traffic times.

 TRAVELLING BY BUSES

 Every city has a major bus stand with buses running round the clock between major cities of the country.
 Daewoo so far offers the most efficient and reliable bus transport network in the country.
 You can check for bus timings and ticket costs online at Daewoo.
-Smaller cities have their own modes of transports ranging from minibuses and coasters.
+Smaller cities have their own modes of transport ranging from minibuses and coasters.

-Most car rental companies can provide you with brand new cars along with the drivers for approximately $50/day.
+Most car rental companies can provide you with brand-new cars along with the drivers for approximately $50/day.
 This can be a comfortable alternative if you plan to travel off the beaten path and follow your own travel schedule.